Fennoscandian Mineral Deposits application, Ore Deposits database and Maps

 Essential information on a still under-explored region

-    - The metallogenic map has been published in December 2009, the metallic deposit map will been updated in March 2013, an industrial mineral map will be published in August 2013, and the latest update of the database was done in January 2013.
+- The metallogenic map has been published in December 2009 and the industrial mineral map in August 2013.
+The metallic deposit map has been updated in March 2013.
+The latest update of the database was done in May 2015.

 - The maps and the database have been compiled in a joint project between the geological surveys of Finland, Norway, Russia and Sweden.
 The database contains information on nearly 1700 mines, deposits and significant occurrences across the region.
 By country, there is information on:

 - The metallogenic map contains 168 major metallogenic areas.
 Of these 46 are completely or mostly in Finland, 40 in Norway, 41 in Russia, and 41 in Sweden; these include 24 areas that cross international borders.
 By metal group, there are: